Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Experiments

-Fig.~\ref{fig:comparative_result} shows success rate comparisons across all tasks, where solid lines indicate the mean over 5 seeds and shaded areas denote standard deviations.
-From the result, SSE consistently outperforms both graph-based and conventional HRL methods across all benchmarks.
+Fig.~\ref{fig:comparative_result} shows mean success rates over 5 seeds (solid lines) with standard deviations (shaded).
+From the results, both SSE variants consistently outperform other graph-based and conventional HRL methods across all benchmarks.
 Conventional HRL methods (DHRL, HIRO, PIG, HRAC, and HIGL) rely on random goal sampling for exploration but often struggle with fixed-goal tasks, while occasionally succeeding in random-goal setups provided in Appendix~\ref{subsecapp:randgoal}, highlighting the increased challenge of fixed goals due to limited exploration opportunities.
-In relatively simple environments such as \texttt{U-maze}, \texttt{$\pi$-maze}, and \texttt{AntMazeComplex}, baseline methods like BEAG and NGTE demonstrate reasonable performance, but SSE typically converges more quickly.
+In relatively simple environments such as \texttt{U-maze}, \texttt{$\pi$-maze}, and \texttt{AntMazeComplex}, baseline methods like BEAG, grid-based nodes, and NGTE demonstrate reasonable performance, but SSE typically converges more quickly.
 In bottleneck environments, SSE further excels by using failure-aware path refinement to avoid unstable regions as shown in Fig.~\ref{fig:path_changing}.
 In more complex tasks like KeyChest and \texttt{ReacherWallDoubleGoal}, which require reaching intermediate objectives, baseline methods largely fail.
-This is because conventional HRL suffers from long high-level horizons, and goal-centric methods without high-level decision-making, such as BEAG, cannot reason about intermediate targets.
+Conventional HRL suffers from long high-level horizons, and goal-centric methods without high-level decision-making, such as BEAG, cannot reason about intermediate targets.
 In contrast, SSE mitigates these issues by strictly enforcing subgoal completion, reducing high-level decision steps.
-These results highlight the robustness, efficiency, and generalization of the proposed SSE framework.
-For practical comparison, we also evaluate the computational complexity against major baselines in Appendix~\ref{subsecapp:computation}.
-The results show that our method achieves lower complexity per iteration, demonstrating its superiority in terms of computational efficiency.
+These results highlight the versatility, efficiency, and generalization of the proposed SSE framework.
+While both variants succeed in all tasks, SSE (Grid) converges faster due to lower overhead.
+In contrast, SSE (Model) is designed for scalability to high-dimensional spaces where discretization is infeasible, despite higher training complexity.
+In addition, extended evaluations on \texttt{AntPush}, \texttt{AntFall}, and \texttt{Ant4Rooms} in Appendix~\ref{subsecapp:additional env} confirm that SSE consistently matches or exceeds baselines.
+Furthermore, computational analysis in Appendix~\ref{subsecapp:computation} demonstrates that SSE achieves lower complexity per iteration than baselines.